-To help ameliorate this issue, we propose a simple modification to helicity polarized propagators when working in covariant gauges.
-In these gauges, we propose combining longitudinal $(\lambda=0)$ and scalar $(\lambda=S)$ helicity contributions into a single contribution $(\lambda=0')$ at the matrix-element level.
-This is analogous to how the RH $(\lambda=+1)$ and LH $(\lambda=-1)$ helicity contributions are treated together in a single ``transverse'' polarization $(\lambda=T)$.
-Like in the axial gauge, the effective number of polarizations in the $R_\xi$ gauge reduces to two $(\lambda=T,0')$, and hence is dubbed the ``two-polarization (2P)'' scheme\footnote{It is also possible to include Goldstone contributions, resulting in a sort of ``three-polarization (3P)'' scheme, but such explorations are left to future work.}.
+To help ameliorate the gauge ambiguity in predictions for polarized processes, we propose a simple modification to helicity polarized propagators when working in covariant gauges.
+In these gauges, we propose combining the longitudinal $(\lambda=0)$, scalar $(\lambda=S)$ and Goldstone $(\lambda=G)$ contributions into a single contribution $(\lambda=0')$ at the matrix-element level.
+This is similar to how the RH $(\lambda=+1)$ and LH $(\lambda=-1)$ helicity contributions are summed together in a single ``transverse'' polarization $(\lambda=T)$.
+By summing over $\lambda=0,S,G$, the effective number of polarizations in the $R_\xi$ gauge reduces to two $(\lambda=T,0')$, like in the axial gauge, and hence is dubbed the ``two polarization'' (2P) scheme.